 The early history of managed lane implementation is dominated by application of eligibility strategies to limit traffic on the managed lanes and avoid congestion.
 These strategies consist of lane use restrictions based on vehicle type or person occupancy to achieve the operational objectives.
-The following are some examples of eligibility strategies:
+The following are examples of eligibility strategies:

-- Vehicle Occupancy: This strategy restricts eligible use of managed lanes to high-occupancy vehicles (HOVs), which could include transit buses.
+- Vehicle Occupancy: This strategy restricts eligible use of managed lanes to highoccupancy vehicles (HOVs), which could include transit buses.
 The occupancy strategy supports person throughput and/or person efficiency objectives.
 The definition of minimum occupancy is used to manage the number of vehicles in the lane to remain below a targeted capacity/level of service. - Vehicle Type: This strategy restricts eligible use of managed lanes to specific vehicle types.
-Restriction for transit buses in the form of a busway or restriction for trucks in the form of truck-only-lanes, provides a mechanism to managed demand for an exclusive market and can improve vehicular throughput and/or efficiency and safety.
+Busways for transit buses or truck-only-lanes provide a mechanism to manage demand for an exclusive market and can improve vehicular throughput, efficiency and safety.

 Eligibility strategies applied alone may not provide sufficient control to optimize managed lane operations against defined objectives.
-For example, switching from a two-occupant to a three-occupant HOV requirement generally removes so much traffic from the managed lane that both vehicle and person throughput are reduced (this can result in the low-volume "empty lane syndrome").
-Eligibility strategies can be combined with traffic responsive control and/or pricing strategies to better utilize the excess capacity that may occur.
+For example, switching from a twooccupant to a three-occupant HOV requirement generally removes so much traffic from the managed lane that both vehicle and person throughput are reduced (this can result in the low-volume "empty lane syndrome").
+Eligibility strategies can be combined with traffic responsive control and/or pricing strategies to better utilize excess capacity.